-- Four-Star Badass: Expect everyone above Commodore rank to be crazy tough and every Admiral to be a Person of Mass Destruction.
+- Four-Star Badass: Expect everyone from Marine HQ above Captain rank to be crazy tough and every Admiral is shown to be a Person of Mass Destruction.

 - The Fettered: Played straight, but often deconstructed: How far they take "Justice" is shown as completely acceptable, no matter how far down the Moral Event Horizon you have to go.
 This is expressed in the "Absolute Justice" philosophy.

 - Hero Antagonists: If you're lucky, you'll encounter one of them that are this.